Skip to content

 The lines were not entirely unknown to the people of the region.
 From a scientific perspective, they gained prominence in the 20th century.

-Peruvian archaeologist Toribio Mejía Xesspe already studied the lines in the 1920s.
+The Peruvian archaeologist Toribio Mejía Xesspe already investigated the lines in the 1920s.
 Later, flights over the desert made their forms more widely known.

-Paul Kosok and Maria Reiche also shaped the exploration of the Nazca Lines.
+Paul Kosok and Maria Reiche also significantly influenced the research of the Nazca Lines.
 Maria Reiche, in particular, dedicated a large part of her life to the surveying, documentation, and protection of the lines.

-Today, aerial photographs, satellite data, drones, 3D analysis, and artificial intelligence help.
-In 2024, a study was published where a team from Yamagata University and IBM Research identified 303 previously unknown figurative geoglyphs with AI support.
+Today, aerial photographs, satellite data, drones, 3D analyses, and artificial intelligence help.
+In 2024, a study was published in which a team from Yamagata University and IBM Research, with AI support, identified 303 previously unknown figurative geoglyphs.

 Maria Reiche and the Nazca Lines

-Maria Reiche is closely linked to the history of the Nazca Lines.
+Maria Reiche is closely associated with the history of the Nazca Lines.
 The German researcher lived in Peru for a long time.
 She was deeply committed to their documentation and protection.

 She measured lines, drew plans, and made the site internationally known.
-Without her work, much of the knowledge and protection efforts would be harder to imagine.
+Without her work, much of our knowledge and protection efforts would be harder to imagine.

 In Nazca, a museum commemorates her work.
 For many visitors, it complements the scenic flight very well.
-The lines then seem less like a mystery out of nowhere.
+Afterwards, the lines seem less like a mystery out of nowhere.

 Scenic Flight over the Nazca Lines

-A scenic flight is the most famous way to see the Nazca Lines.
-From the air, many figures become truly comprehensible.
+A scenic flight is the most popular way to see the Nazca Lines.
+From the air, many figures become truly understandable.
 The view from above changes everything.

 Flights usually depart from the airport near Nazca.
-Small planes fly over several well-known figures one after another.
+Small planes visit several well-known figures one after another.
 They often tilt to both sides so that all passengers can see the motifs.

 This is good for photos, but not for every stomach.
-If you are sensitive, you should eat lightly beforehand and account for flight movements.
+If you are sensitive, you should eat lightly beforehand and plan for the plane's movements.

 Before booking, one should check providers, weather, and safety standards.
 Good visibility is important.
-In unfavorable conditions, a later flight might be worthwhile.
+If conditions are unfavorable, a later flight might be worthwhile.

 Observation Towers and Alternatives to Flying